harleyjj/coding-challenge/README.md

     reducers/
 ```

-The app uses Redux, so the store is where the states are kept, with React components manipulating the state through actions, kept in the actions folder, where actions are used to update the state in reducers, kept in the reducers folder.
-All react components are kept in the components folder.
+The app uses Redux, so the store is where the states are kept, with React components manipulating the state through actions - kept in the actions folder - and actions are used to update the state in reducers - kept in the reducers folder.
+All React components are kept in the components folder.

 ## Extensions Built

 * The app allows users to guess the whole word at once, with a correct answer winning automatically and an incorrect answer counting against the 6 incorrect guesses.

-* A drawing of the hangman progressively materializes with each incorrect guess, just like if you were playing on a real whiteboard or piece of paper.
+* A drawing of a stickman being hung progressively materializes with each incorrect guess, just like if you were playing on a real whiteboard or piece of paper.

 * Difficulty level, minimum letters, and maximum letters can be optionally selected on the landing page.
-They modify the fetch request sent to the server.
+They modify the GET request sent to the server.

 * The game tracks wins and losses until the browser is refreshed or closed.
 It does not save records in a database.